 What Else Goes Into Total Assets

-Art, rare books, rugs, and antiques may be a large part of the net worth of many households.
-Unless they are highly desirable or rare, these assets tend to wildly low liquidated values to count on if you needed money in a pinch.
-Musical instruments have their value, but again, they are very difficult to peg and their sales are less predictable to raise capital.
+Art, rare books, rugs, and antiques may be a large part of many households’ net worth.
+Unless they are highly desirable or rare, these assets tend to have wildly low liquidated values to count on if you need money in a pinch.
+Musical instruments have value but are challenging to peg, and their sales are less predictable to raise capital.

-This category has a lot of sentimentalities but its value may be very difficult to ascertain.
+This category has a lot of sentimentalities, but it is challenging for the owners to peg its value.
 In my opinion, these assets should not be counted on unless you work with an estate professional steeped in knowledge and has a terrific network to help you sell the items.

-When I worked on Wall Street, I was restricted from making investments in financial securities.
-If on that rare occasion I was able to buy certain securities, I was often not allowed to sell that security when I wanted to.
+When I worked on Wall Street, my company restricted analysts from investing in financial securities.
+If I could buy certain securities on that rare occasion, I was often not allowed to sell that security when I wanted to.
 So, on either side of the trade, I was burned and finally abandoned investing until I left my career as an equity analyst.

-A large part of our assets was in art, rugs, rare books, and antiques.
+Our assets were in art, rugs, rare books, and antiques.

-Ever try to sell an 18th-century Tiger Maplewood card table?
+Ever tried to sell an 18th-century Tiger Maplewood card table?
 We have!
 And we are still waiting for that sale.

 Beautiful stuff, but they can’t pay the bills!
 So I don’t include these personal assets.
-The few pieces we have sold were at prices 70% below what we paid for them.
+The few pieces we sold were at prices 70% below what we paid.

 List all your liabilities according to their current balances.

-Your mortgage loan balance is probably your largest liability.
+Your mortgage loan balance is probably your most significant liability.

 The home equity loan balance